More articles Thursday 25 August 2016 1:45pm

 Vince Cable on Brexit, Corbyn and Scottish Independence

-Sir Vince Cable presented to the Edinburgh International Book Festival an evocative image of Britain after the Brexit vote: that of the cartoon character who’s run off the edge of a cliff but remains suspended, furiously running in mid-air.
+Sir Vince Cable presented to his Book Festival audience last night an evocative image of Britain after the Brexit vote: that of the cartoon character who’s run off the edge of a cliff but remains suspended, furiously running in mid-air.

 “It changes an enormous amount,” said the economist, former Liberal Democrat MP and former business secretary, “but we haven’t seen it yet – we haven’t got to that moment.”
 The real issues and long-term effects, he said, are still to be teased out.
 Uncertainty puts off investment; and the certainties, when they emerge, will present challenges of their own.